-While CFN provides cost-plus pricing at its own sites, it cannot control the pricing at gas stations and truck stops owned by other brands is based on the pump price.
+While the CFN card can be priced at cost-plus at CFN sites, the pricing at gas stations and truck stops owned by other brands is based on the pump price.
 You will receive the same pricing at retail sites and truck stops as any other customer.
 We recommend fueling at CFN sites whenever possible to take full advantage of the discount prices, and only using Fleetwide sites when there are no CFN locations nearby.

 Data capture at CFN and Fleetwide sites